|

 to agency heads regarding Clintons proposed declassification Executive Order titled Declassification of Selected Records within the

+National Archives of the United States.[xx]
 The draft of the order prepared by the National

 Security Council proposed a major declassification of materials in the National Archives.
 After reading the draft, Rockefeller must

 have felt that disclosure was only a short distance away.
+Even though the OSTP was not on the distribution list

 a copy of the proposal was found in the office files.
 The